 As well as various AU series like Gundam Wing, After War Gundam X and Gundam 00, which addressed the fundamental causes of why the Universal Century was doomed to constant infighting and never improves.

 Ratman is an interesting variant of reconstruction.
-It does play up the idea of the ordinary kid who dreams of becoming a hero (who also lives in a world chalk full of 'em) realistically: He's duped into becoming a supervillain, but he doesn't let this get in the way of his idealism.
+It plays up the idea of the ordinary kid who dreams of becoming a hero (who also lives in a world chock full of 'em) realistically: He's duped into becoming a supervillain, but he doesn't let this get in the way of his idealism.
 At the same time, he's surrounded by very loving and supportive coworkers, and much of the antics he goes through is Played for Laughs.
 Except when it's not.
 It also becomes clear that the "evil crime syndicate" isn't as evil as it seems, but really are simply on the Hero Association's bad side.

 Tiger & Bunny is a curious case: it's a reconstruction of American Superhero Comic Books done as a Japanese animated show!
 In-universe, despite seemingly being sellouts, the heroes keep their moral ground even when an Anti-Hero and a Smug Snake mock them for it.

-Whereas Fate Zero and Fate/stay night: Heaven's Feel coldly-desconstructs the concepts of what it means to be a "hero", Fate/stay night: Unlimited Blade Works warmly embraces its viewer and reminds them that yes, the world may be a cold-and-ugly place, but that does not mean that the honor, kindness and decency are not worth fighting for.
+Whereas Fate/Zero and Fate/stay night: Heaven's Feel coldly-desconstructs the concepts of what it means to be a "hero", Fate/stay night: Unlimited Blade Works warmly embraces its viewer and reminds them that yes, the world may be a cold-and-ugly place, but that does not mean that the honor, kindness and decency are not worth fighting for.

-Popotan pretty much reconstructs itself.
+Popotan reconstructs itself.
 Throughout the series, the characters experience the consequences of Limited Destination Time (whatever friends they make they eventually have to leave behind), but in the end they learn to appreciate each other and the fact that they are still able to at least always remember their friends.